 Many communities offer comprehensive amenity packages that meet the need of any renter.
 From resort-style pools that encourage a “staycation” to fully outfitted fitness centers to help you save money on memberships, Gainesville apartments are leaving no stone unturned when it comes to serving their residents.
 Additional amenities to look for are clubhouses with dedicated space for remote work, and pet-friendly communities with features like playful areas for your dog to run.

 Interior amenities are just as impressive.
 Whether you’re looking for more basic interior features, which will save you some money, or a complete luxury apartment with the highest- end finishes, Greater Gainesville offers both.
 Typically, conventional apartments will nearly always offer residents washer and dryer hookups, if not an already installed washer and dryer appliances in-unit.
-You can also expect a complete appliance package in the kitchen including refrigerator, range, microwave, and dishwasher.
+You can also expect a complete appliance package in the kitchen including a refrigerator, range, microwave, and dishwasher.
 If you have an eye for design, there are properties available that feature quartz or granite countertops in kitchens and baths, wood or vinyl plank flooring, vaulted ceilings, decorative molding, breakfast bars and kitchen islands, private baths in the main bedroom, spacious closet storage, and balconies or patios.

 Questions to Ask

 Finally, don’t be afraid to ask questions during your apartment home search.
 The more questions you are prepared with, the better informed you will feel about your potential future home and the more ready you will feel to make a sound decision on what address you’ll choose to begin life in the Greater Gainesville region.
-Don’t forget, your leasing agent lives and works in the area and is intimately familiar with not only the property, but the neighborhood you may be renting in.
+Don’t forget, your leasing agent lives and works in the area and is intimately familiar with not only the property but the neighborhood you may be renting in.
 Be sure to ask questions beyond what the rent price includes and details about the lease terms.
 Engage them in conversation about the neighborhood.
-You may inquire about the closest grocery stores or farmers markets, favorite restaurants, and other seasonal highlights that are popular around town.
+You may inquire about the closest grocery stores or farmers’ markets, favorite restaurants, and other seasonal highlights that are popular around town.
 This question and answer period is a prime opportunity to become familiar with your future home and envision life as a local.

 Will Greater Gainesville be your next home?
-With the right questions, a simple apartment search strategy, and heart for discovery, this area can quickly become a place where you find yourself putting down roots.
-Many current residents have realized an incredible quality of life in the community building careers, raising families, becoming involved and continuing to advocate for exciting growth on the horizon.
+With the right questions, a simple apartment search strategy, and a heart for discovery, this area can quickly become a place where you find yourself putting down roots.
+Many current residents have realized an incredible quality of life in the community building careers, raising families, becoming involved, and continuing to advocate for exciting growth on the horizon.